Some people distrust God because they believe he sanctions sexism and authorizes the subjugation of women.

 Eve ate the forbidden fruit before Adam because women are gullible.

-He was also aware of God’s excellence through his communion with him and his study of nature.
-He knew God was sovereign over them.
+Adam was also aware of God’s excellence through his communion with him and his study of nature, as evidenced by his naming of the animals.

 Despite this knowledge, however, Adam did nothing as he listened to Eve discuss the merits of eating the forbidden fruit with Satan.
 He failed to protect her from evil.